Science X editorial team

 Lisa Lock

 Lisa is a content and copy editor with backgrounds in the arts and medicine.
 She has a B.A. in art history and an M.A. in material culture.
 During her diverse career, she has been a publications editor in a decorative arts museum, an emergency paramedic, and an organ transplant coordinator.
-She has an eye for fine detail, a passion for grammar, and dedication to life-long learning.
 She has been editing for Science X since 2021.

 Christopher Packham